vulkayes/vulkayes-thesis/documents/validations/creation_validations.md

 * The `queueFamilyIndex` member of each element of `pQueueCreateInfos` must be unique within `pQueueCreateInfos`, except that two members can share the same `queueFamilyIndex` if one is a protected-capable queue and one is not a protected-capable queue

 \valcombox

 * If the `pNext` chain includes a `VkPhysicalDeviceFeatures2` structure, then `pEnabledFeatures` must be `NULL`
-	- \color{validation-comment} Handled by API design
+	- \valcom Handled by API design

 \valcomboxend